chesterhow/average-joe/_posts/2018-11-04-prodigal-cafe.md

 Their dishes were very nicely presented.
 I particularly loved the wooden plate they used to serve the Coffee Flight (as shown above) and the Coffee Mayo fries (as shown below later).

 ## Seating
 Prodigal Cafe is cozy little space, which also translates to, it does not have many seats available.
 There are about 20 odd seats inside, with different sized tables and countertop seats.
 Though seating is limited, they can accommodate varying group sizes of up to 6 people.
-There are benches outside as well for waiting or customers who simply prefer some fresh outdoor air.
+There are benches outside as well for waiting or for customers who simply prefer some fresh outdoor air.

 We had to wait a short while before we could get a table for 6.
-The staff were very helpful in easing the wait, by helping to shift 2 customers who were occupying a 6 seater table.
+The staff did a great job in easing the wait, by helping to shift 2 customers who were occupying a 6 seater table.

 ## Price
 At $5 for a cappuccino and $6 for an affogato, their coffees prices are pretty standard.
 On the other hand, ranging from $8 - $18, their food menu is slightly more on the pricey side.
-While they do not have service charge and GST, the service exceptional nonetheless.
+While they do not have service charge and GST, the service was exceptional nonetheless.
 When I inquired about their beans, the staff were more than happy to answer my questions and even allowed me behind the counter to find out more about the beans!

 ![Prodigal Cafe](/assets/images/prodigal/prodigal-7.jpg)
 _Fresh Cut Fries with Coffee Mayo_